UTEL-UIUC/gtfs_segments/paper/paper.md

   \caption{Comparison of average processing times for gtfs2gps, gtfs\_functions and gtfs\_segments.}\label{tab:comparison}
 \end{table}

-\pagebreak
 ## Visualizing stop spacings

 The package can create maps of stops and segments (with basemap), including interactive maps.
-See Figure \autoref{fig:div}, which colors segments by spacing (distance).
-The package can also produce histograms of stop spacings for an agency.
-Understanding the distribution of stop spacings can inform broader strategic decisions about transport network design and land use planning.
+See Figure \autoref{fig:div}, which colors segments by spacing.
+The package can also produce histograms of stop spacings, which can inform strategic decisions about network design.

 \begin{figure}[!h]
 \centering